 Multi Academy Trusts (MATs) with five or more academies and at least 3000 pupils receive a formulaic School Condition Allocation for their academies.

-Barker Associates has industry-leading expertise and a unique approach for helping trusts allocate and manage this funding in the most effective way.
+Barker has industry-leading expertise and a unique approach for helping trusts allocate and manage this funding in the most effective way.

 Working with EO Portal we can help you run your organisation more effectively by enhancing the way your estate condition data is collated, analysed and reported.